Language: EN

 }

-Now imagine if you nest another loop inside… ⌛⌛⌛ … In other words, don’t get carried away by putting loops inside loops.
+Now imagine if you put another loop inside… ⌛⌛⌛ … In other words, don’t get too carried away nesting loops inside loops.

-Another problem is that in loops of type WHILE, it can complicate the exit condition.
-It’s easier for you to get stuck in an infinite loop.
+Another problem is that in WHILE loops, it can complicate the exit condition.
+It’s easier to get stuck in an infinite loop.

-The last problem is that it can be more difficult to understand code.
+The last issue is that it can make the code more complex to understand.
 For example, the previous example could be easier to understand if we “split” the function evaluate_student and evaluate_classroom.

 foreach(classroom)